-The Amex Hilton Surpass is even better and with a referral, you get 100k sign up bonus, which is one of the highest they offer and you will also get automatic gold status which comes with a ton of benefits.
+Hilton’s new Ascend card offers a 100k sign up bonus, which is one of the highest they offer and you will also get automatic gold status which comes with a ton of benefits.
 You can only get the 100k with a referral from an existing customer.
-You can apply for both cards and have enough Hilton points for several trips.
-To apply for the Surpass, go here: Hilton Honors Surpass Card
+To apply for the Ascend, go here: Hilton Honors Ascend Card